 "The principles of the battalion's success are not simply copied from others; you are a pattern to others rather than imitators yourselves," said Hinkel to the formation of troops.
 "Take with you the satisfaction that proceeds from the consciousness of duty faithfully performed."

 The 2NSB, activated in 2004, is comprised of 469 servicemembers and NATO civilians from nine nations.
 The battalion's core mission is to provide deployable communications and information systems support to troops wherever it's required.
 Under Hinkel's command, the 2NSB provided signal support to 17 NATO operational deployments to Turkey and Afghanistan as well as 23 deployments to major NATO exercises that encompassed the majority of the European continent.

-German Maj.
-Gen. Walter Huhn, the NATO CIS Group commander, served as the reviewing officer for the ceremony, while Italian Maj.
-Luigi Viscito and Battalion Sgt.
-Maj.
-Jeffery Grela served as the ceremony’s commander of troops and bearer of colors, respectively.
+German Major General Walter Huhn, the NATO CIS Group commander, served as the reviewing officer for the ceremony, while Italian Maj.
+Luigi Viscito and Battalion Sergeant Major Jeffery Grela served as the ceremony's commander of troops and bearer of colours, respectively.

 Huhn, who heads the sole communications and information systems provider for deployed NATO headquarters in the NATO CIS Group, praised the value that 2NSB brings, and said the battalion's troops in Italy are well hosted and well trained.

 Dooley, who is serving his third tour in Italy, said he looks forward to commanding the battalion, and he's especially excited to continue the goodwill and partnership between 2NSB and the local community.